 The similarity between these two heroes were that they were not data scientists at all.
 It is the understanding of their own domain, with the right tools, that enabled them to become what is known as a data scientist today.
 Companies can learn a lot from them.

 Today, we have technology that are thousand times faster.
-We look at analysing data to change businesses, or the world.
+We look at analyzing data to change businesses, or the world.
 Digital transformation is taking place as we speak.
 While the technology we have improves, the principles that John and Florence taught us stay the same.
-Enterprises need to find ways to excel with data analytics and look to leverage the right toolsto change the business.
+Enterprises need to find ways to excel with data analytics and look to leverage the right tools to change the business.
 However,

 data is not just for data scientists.
 In the hands of experts from different fields, data could show new and innovative practices or patterns yet undiscovered.